Gateway 2 Unit 2: Cultural Issues

 To see this lesson click here: Past Perfect lesson

-A descriptive paragraph or essay is characterized by the use of Adjectives. it tells how something looks, feels, smells, tastes, and/or sounds.
+A descriptive paragraph or essay is characterized by the use of Adjectives.
+It tells how something looks, feels, smells, tastes, and/or sounds.
 A good description is a word picture; the reader can imagine the object, place, or person in his or her mind.
-Here is an example of a Descriptive paragraph:
+When describing a person, you should speak about the physical appearance of that person and of his/her personality.

 Review this unit